 - The Group has partnered with the Women’s Forum for Economy & Society and, for the past five years, has sent a mixed delegation to the organisation’s Global Meeting to learn more about gender balance.

-- Women’s and mixed networks are active across the Group’s business segments (WeLink at Bouygues Construction, WE at Colas, Bouygt’elles at Bouygues Telecom, Fifty-Fifty at TF1 and Bytogether at Bouygues SA)
+- Women’s and mixed networks are active across the Group’s business segments (WeLink at Bouygues Construction, WE at Colas, We Together at Equans Bouygt’elles at Bouygues Telecom, Fifty-Fifty at TF1 and Bytogether at Bouygues SA)

 Since March 2019, we have appointed liaison officers to support victims of sexual harassment and sexist behaviour across all our business segments.

 The proportion of women managers in 2022 (18,9% in 2021)

 |Calculable metric||Result||Points score||Max. number of points in metric||Max. number of points in calculable metrics|